Jerome-Pooh/GCP_Project_Jerome/Implement Load Balancing on Compute Engine/Set Up Network and Application Load Balancers/Readme.md

 ## Task 5: Create an Application Load Balancer

-Use an external Application Load Balancer (Layer 7) to route traffic based on URL and content rules.
+Use a Layer 7 Load Balancer to distribute traffic based on content.

 ### Create an Instance Template

+Defines the VM configuration:

 ```bash
 gcloud compute instance-templates create lb-backend-template \